morrownr/USB-WiFi/README.md

 Best Buy - $55 USD - [NETGEAR - AC1200 Dual-Band WiFi USB 3.0 Adapter - Black](https://www.bestbuy.com/site/netgear-ac1200-dual-band-wifi-usb-3-0-adapter-black/8860004.p?skuId=8860004)

 Review by Nick - The Netgear A6210 is a good product.
 I enjoy using it.
 It is mid-priced and well made.
 It is an adapter that is designed to be portable and, as such, has a shorter range than adapters with larger antennas.
 It comes with a good quality USB3 extention cable plus cradle.
 It is a stable performer.
-I have noted that it runs a little warm but not so warm that it will cause problems.
+I have noted that it runs a little warm but not so warm that it should cause problems with periodic use.
 Users looking for a portable AC1200 adapter that uses an in-kernel driver and has good performance over short to medium distances should be happy with this adapter.
+Note: Due to the somewhat limited range of this adapter, I do not recommend it for use in AP mode unless your requirement is only for same room connections.
 ```
 >=====>  ANDDEAR - MTK7612U004  <=====<
 ```